 - The Audit Committee shall monitor the integrity of the financial statements of the Trust and any formal announcements relating to the Trust's financial performance.
-The Committee will ensure that the systems for financial reporting to the Board, including those of budgetary control, are subject to review as to completeness and accuracy of the information provided to the Board. - The Audit Committee will review the annual report and financial statements before submission to the Board, focussing particularly on: - o The wording in the Annual Governance Statement and other disclosures relevant to the Terms of Reference of the Committee - o Changes in and compliance with accounting policies, practices and estimation techniques - Unadjusted mis-statements in the financial statements - Significant judgements in preparation of the financial statements 0 - Significant adjustments resulting from the audit 0 - Letter of Representation 0 - Qualitative aspects of financial reporting - In reaching a view on the accounts, the Committee will consider: - key accounting policies and disclosures; - o assurances about the financial systems which provide the figures for the accounts: - the quality of the control arrangements over the preparation of the accounts; - key judgements made in preparing the accounts; 0 - any disputes arising between those preparing the accounts and the auditors; and 0 - reports, advice and findings from external audit (especially the Audit 0 Completion Report - ISA 260 Report)
+The Committee will ensure that the systems for financial reporting to the Board, including those of budgetary control, are subject to review as to completeness and accuracy of the information provided to the Board. - The Audit Committee will review the annual report and financial statements before submission to the Board, focussing particularly on: - The wording in the Annual Governance Statement and other disclosures relevant to the Terms of Reference of the Committee - Changes in and compliance with accounting policies, practices and estimation techniques - Unadjusted mis-statements in the financial statements - Significant judgements in preparation of the financial statements - Significant adjustments resulting from the audit - Letter of Representation - Qualitative aspects of financial reporting - In reaching a view on the accounts, the Committee will consider: - key accounting policies and disclosures; - assurances about the financial systems which provide the figures for the accounts; - the quality of the control arrangements over the preparation of the accounts; - key judgements made in preparing the accounts; - o any disputes arising between those preparing the accounts and the auditors; and - o reports, advice and findings from external audit (especially the Audit Completion Report ISA 260 Report)